All about the Mid-Autumn Festival in Thailand (and where to find the best mooncakes)

 PHOTO: iStock

 The exact origin of the Mid-Autumn Festival is largely unknown.
 However, historical records indicate that it was derived from the practice of worshipping the moon that started in the Shang Dynasty (c.
 1600 – 1046 BCE), more than 3,000 years ago.
 Ancient Chinese emperors worshipped the harvest moon because they thought it would ensure a bountiful crop the following year.
 However, the festival only started to gain popularity in China during the Tang Dynasty (618 -907 CE).
 It was then made official during the Northern Song Dynasty.
-At this time, the 15th day of the eighth month of the lunar calendar is officially designated as the Mid-Autumn Festival.
+At this time, the 15th day of the eighth month of the lunar calendar was officially designated as the Mid-Autumn Festival.

 The tale of the Mid-Autumn Festival in Thailand is a little bit different.
 Legend has it that Eight Immortals fly to the Moon Palace on the night of the festival to give birthday greetings to the Goddess of Mercy and Compassion.
 To bring success and prosperity to the people of Earth, they present her with peaches.

-How Mid-Autumn Festival is Celebrated in Thailand
+How Mid-Autumn Festival is celebrated in Thailand

 All about the Mid-Autumn Festival in Thailand (and where to find the best mooncakes) | News by Thaiger